francisco-cmyk/munchHunt2/README.md

 - Randomizes cuisine choices based on user selection (can choose from many and exclude undesired choices)
 - Show a list of results based on location (restaurant information + map)
 - 'Choose for me' feature that lets Munch Hunt ultimately decide your hungry fate!
-- Mobile response because you can't fit your laptop in you pocket
+- Mobile response because you can't fit your laptop in your pocket

 ## Tech Stack

 - React
 - Typescript
 - React Query
+- Tailwind CSS
 - Shadcn components
 - GSAP
 - XYZ animation